sumonst21/intro-to-python-for-data-science/chapter-4-numpy/README.md

 - Print `np_height`.
 - Multiply `np_height` with `0.0254` to convert all height measurements from inches to meters.
 Store the new values in a new array, `np_height_m`.
 - Print out `np_height_m` and check if the output makes sense.

+## Baseball player's BMI

+The MLB also offers to let you analyze their weight data.
+Again, both are available as regular Python lists: `height` and `weight`. `height` is in inches and `weight` is in pounds.

+It's now possible to calculate the BMI of each baseball player.
+Python code to convert `height` to a `numpy` array with the correct units is already available in the workspace.
+Follow the instructions step by step and finish the game!

+### Instructions - Baseball player's BMI

+- Create a `numpy` array from the `weight` list with the correct units.
+Multiply by `0.453592` to go from pounds to kilograms.
+Store the resulting `numpy` array as `np_weight_kg`.
+- Use `np_height_m` and `np_weight_kg` to calculate the BMI of each player.
+Use the following equation:

+BMI=weight(kg)height(m)2

+Save the resulting numpy array as bmi.

+- Print out bmi.